kovidgoyal/kitty/docs/keyboard-protocol.rst

 legacy mode are encoded using a ``CSI u`` escape code, that most terminal programs should just ignore.
-For more advanced features, such as release/repeat reporting etc., applications can tell the terminal they want this information by sending an escape code to toggle the mode.
+For more advanced features, such as release/repeat reporting etc., applications can tell the terminal they want this information by sending an escape code to :ref:`progressively enhance <progressive_enhancement>` the data reported for key events.

 The central escape code used to encode key events is::